tmhoule/AppUpdates/README.md

 UpdateToolEA.sh - An extension attribute for Casper that shows if any of the updateTool files have been tampered with by comparing the MD5 value.

-LL App Update Tool - the source code for the GUI tool is in a different repository.
+App Update Tool - the source code for the GUI tool is in a different repository.
 AppUpdatesGUI

 _______________________________________________________
 ###BitBar: